There is a well-established hot springs inn in Washington State on the West Coast that stubbornly adheres to traditional soaking methods.

 One of the tubs was filled with cold water, and I enjoyed alternating hot and cold water.

-A body wrap is a traditional bathing method in which the warm body is wrapped in thick linen in a mummy-like shape to stimulate metabolism through perspiration.
+A body wrap is a traditional soaking method in which the warm body is wrapped in thick linen in a mummy-like shape to stimulate metabolism through perspiration.

 It was certainly pleasant, but my honest opinion was that the wrap could be optional.